embear/vim-localvimrc/README.md

 ### The `g:localvimrc_script` variable

-Fully qualified file name of the currently loaded local vimrc file.
+Fully qualified and resolved file name of the currently loaded local vimrc file.

 ### The `g:localvimrc_script_dir` variable

+Fully qualified and resolved directory of the currently loaded local vimrc file.

+### The `g:localvimrc_script_unresolved` variable

+Fully qualified but unresolved file name of the currently loaded local vimrc file.

+### The `g:localvimrc_script_dir_unresolved` variable

-Fully qualified directory of the currently loaded local vimrc file.
+Fully qualified but unresolved directory of the currently loaded local vimrc file.

 ### The `g:localvimrc_sourced_once` variable